Crossoid/Kotlin-Native-BigDecimal/README.md

 * And anything else you'd be interested in :-)

 For patches, please just do PR's & I'll review them.
-For bugs, pleasecreate GH issues; though no promises when I get to fixing them.
+For bugs, please create GH issues; though no promises when I get to fixing them.